A night of queens at VILLAFEST: 'I'm overwhelmed with the outcome of the filmfest'

 “We have started working ahead of this year’s edition.
 I had limited assistance in terms of organizing 2020 edition,” he added.

-According to the founder, VILLAFEST seeks to celebrate Africa’s cultural vibrancy through indigenous Arts and Films for the preservation of the people’s culture.
+According to the founder, VILLAFFEST seeks to celebrate Africa’s cultural vibrancy through indigenous Arts and Films for the preservation of the people’s culture.